 The material model is often the most challenging portion, requiring accurate test data, an appropriate choice for the material model and FE package, and correctly calibrating the selected model to the test data.
 Commercial FE packages have limited material model choices for polymers, and selecting the most appropriate material model and correctly determining the material parameters can be challenging.

 Veryst Engineering has extensive expertise in material model selection and calibration for polymers for most major FE packages, including Abaqus, ADINA, ANSYS, LS-DYNA, COMSOL Multiphysics, and MSC.Marc.
-Veryst has developed two software tools to solve deficiencies in commercial FE programs: PolyUMod®, a suite of advanced user-material models for commercial FE packages designed for polymers, and MCalibration®, a material model calibration tool.
-Together these packages allow the engineer performing an FE simulation to select and calibrate an advanced material model for polymers.
+Veryst developed two software tools to solve deficiencies in commercial FE programs: PolyUMod®, a suite of advanced user-material models for commercial FE packages designed for polymers, and MCalibration®, a material model calibration tool.
+Together these packages allow the engineer performing an FE simulation to select and calibrate an advanced material model for polymers (and both are now available through PolymerFEM.com).

 Veryst compared the capabilities of different built-in material models in Abaqus, ANSYS, and LS-DYNA to the models available in the PolyUMod library.
 We tested extruded polyhexamethylene adipamide (Nylon 6/6) in uniaxial tension and compression to characterize the nonlinear visco-plastic response of the material, including the behavior under impact conditions.
 We then selected and calibrated a material model from each package to all of the experimental data.